vanphuc1201/tp/docs/UserGuide.md

 Format: `list-contacts`

 ### Finding a contact : `find-contact`
-Finds all contacts whose names contain any of the specified keywords (case-insensitive) and displays them as a list with index numbers.
+Finds all contacts whose names contain any of the specified keywords and displays them as a list with index numbers.

 Format: `find-contact KEYWORD [MORE_KEYWORDS]…​`